jackapbutler/Pub-Sub-Image-Classification/docs/PUBSUB.md

 # Pub Sub

-Now that the model is trained we can setup the Kafka Pub-Sub architecture.
+Now that the model is trained we can setup the Pub-Sub architecture.
 The messages within this ML system will be sent/received using a stream processing architecture.
 There are two implementation options:

 1. A locally hosted [Apache Kafka](https://kafka.apache.org/).